April 2019 Updated Blog:

 How do I keep within the rules?

-This is achieved in Dynamics 365 by creating security roles for your Team members to match the license restrictions for that particular license type.
+This is achieved in Dynamics 365 by creating appropriate security roles for your Team members to match their job function but that also obey license restrictions for that particular license type.
 For example, a user with a Team Member license is not allowed to create Marketing Lists, but they can connect contacts to Marketing Lists thus creating Marketing List Members.
 So, a Team Member security role must have these options set appropriately.
-Frustratingly there isn’t an out of the box Team Member Security Role that can be used as a template so the responsibility for creating the security role falls to the system administrator.
+Frustratingly, there isn’t yet an out of the box Team Member Security Role that can be used as a template so the responsibility for creating the security role falls to the system administrator.

-What does the team member have access to?
+What can the team member actually do then?

-I have gone into more details further below but as a quick summary guide, the Team Member Subscription with maximum allowable permissions turned on has full access to Accounts and Contacts, meaning that they can create, read, update or delete (CRUD) all Accounts and Contacts.
-They have the same full and complete access to all custom entities.
-For Example, if you (as a system administrator) created a custom entity called CLI to hold customer device information, the Team Member user can create, read, update and delete CLI’s.
-Although you would probably not want to allow your Team Members to delete records (this can be prevented within the security role).
+As Microsoft, famously, don’t make it easy to find out information and the Dynamics licensing guide (link below) is almost impenetrable for people who don’t have to deal with Dynamics 365 on a full time basis, we have gone into a little bit of the detail further below but as a quick summary guide, the Team Member Subscription with maximum allowable permissions turned on has full read access to everything in Dynamics.
+Full access to Contacts, meaning that they can create, view, update and delete Contacts.
+They also have the same full and complete access to up to 15 custom entities.
+For Example, if you (as a system administrator) created a custom entity called CLI to hold customer device information, the Team Member user can create, view, update and delete CLI’s.
+Although you probably wouldn’t want to allow your Team Members to delete records (this can be prevented within the security role).
+Team members used to have the same access to Accounts as for Contacts, but as of February 2019 this was changed, so that Team member users can no longer create Accounts.

-There are also restrictions on certain out of the box functions and entities (explained below) but the Team Member can view ALL information in Dynamics 365, meaning that, although they cannot create or edit opportunities, due to licensing limitations, they can view them and view pipelines.
+There are also restrictions on certain out of the box functions and entities (explained below) but the most important thing to remember is that the Team Member can view ALL information in Dynamics 365, meaning that, although they cannot create or edit opportunities, due to licensing limitations, they can view them and view pipelines, charts and dashboards.
 It is Microsoft’s opinion that if you want your users to be able to perform specialist role based functions like creating and nurturing Leads, Opportunities or customer service Cases then you need to provide them with a suitable App based license.

-Can I create a custom Opportunity or Case entity?
+Can I create my own custom Opportunity or Case entity?

-The main areas of interest to customers regarding these restrictions appears to be around the creation of Leads, Opportunities and Cases (all are create and edit-restricted).
+From our perspective, the main areas of interest to customers regarding these restrictions appears to be around the creation of Leads, Opportunities and Cases (all are create, delete and edit-restricted).
 An interesting point to note is that Team Members can create and add activity items to any entity, such as Notes, Phone Calls and Tasks.
 So, if the user doesn’t need to create cases but just to log the occasional activity against a case then a Team Member License may be adequate for that user.

 Below is a bulleted list of items that can be performed by a Team Member.
 The list comes from Microsoft’s licensing guide to Dynamics 365 and does not include granular detail on every aspect of the licensing permissions.
-The full list is comprehensive and we would always recommend that customers read the full licensing guide for further clarification (see link below)
+The full list is comprehensive and we would always recommend that customers read the full licensing guide for further clarification (see link below for the pricing guide…the link to the licensing guide is on the pricing page)

 Microsoft Dynamics 365 Licensing Guide